datalad-handbook/book/docs/usecases/reproducible_neuroimaging_analysis.rst

 analysis-superdataset makes it easy to share this data together with the analysis.
-By ensuring that all relevant data is downloaded via :command:`datalad get` via DataLad's command line tools in the analysis scripts, or ``--input`` specifications in a :command:`datalad run`, the execution of an analysis can retrieve all required inputs fully automatically.
+By ensuring that all relevant data is downloaded via :command:`datalad get` via DataLad's command line tools in the analysis scripts, or ``--input`` specifications in a :command:`datalad run`, an analysis can retrieve all required inputs fully automatically during execution.
 Recording executed commands with :command:`datalad run` allows to rerun complete analysis workflows with a single command, even if input data does not exist locally.
 Combining these three steps allows to share fully automatically reproducible